Push/pull workout for big muscles

 This innovative push/pull training plan will help you build bigger muscles and reduce your risk of injury.

-'The push/pull workout below allows you to hit the major upper body muscles hard on days one and two before targeting your legs and core on day three,' says MF personal trainer Shaun Stafford.
+'The push/pull workout below allows you to hit the major upper body muscles hard on days one and two before targeting your legs and core on day three,' says personal trainer Shaun Stafford.
 'This gives each muscle group a full 48 hours off to recover and rebuild before being worked again.

 'Splitting your sessions based on the different movements prevents the same muscle groups from being overtrained, which can lead to injury.
 But because you'll be exclusively training specific muscles, you'll be able to hit the gym more.
 It's the best way to build more muscle and burn more fat.'